 AT&T Maternity and Paternity Leave Policies

-AT&T offers 20 weeks of paid maternity leave, 0 weeks of unpaid maternity leave, 12 weeks of paid paternity leave and 8 weeks of unpaid paternity leave.
+AT&T offers 12 weeks of paid maternity leave, 4 weeks of unpaid maternity leave and 10 weeks of paid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Tips & Comments